yorgomoubayed/m2-thesis-project/README.md

 ~~~

 ### Django common command lines

-~~~
-python manage.py makemigrations # When you make changes to your models, your database needs to understand how these changes might affect the database.
+When you make changes to your models, your database needs to understand how these changes might affect the database.
 This command automatically makes files that document these changes.
 ~~~
+python manage.py makemigrations
 ~~~

-python manage.py runserver # This command you'll probably run the most of all commands.
+This command you'll probably run the most of all commands.
 It means to run a emulated server on your local computer.
+~~~
+python manage.py runserver
 ~~~